StanEpp/OpenGL_ParticleSystem/README.txt

 When you got questions regarding this particle system then you may contact me on youtube.

+[LICENSE]
+You can use this code as you like for every purpose.
+It would be kind to mention my name "Stanislaw Eppinger" when you use the code. =)

 Thank you for downloading this humble project! :)